How To Get Traffic To Your Website Without Social Media

 By grouping content together with similar topic or theme, your audience will have an easier time finding information.

-As well, when you focus your attention on one topic, it can establish your brand and expertise with your readers and in turn boost your website’s authority and ranking with Google.
+As well, when you focus your attention on one topic, it can establish your brand and expertise with your readers and in turn boost your website’s topical authority and ranking with Google.

-6. Focus on Long Tail Keywords
+6. Leveraging Long Tail Keywords for Website Traffic

 You just don’t want traffic.
 You want targeted traffic.